Serious tennis players often suffer from pain in the hips and knees, which limits their movement and can make each step a painful endeavor.

 If you're experiencing knee or hip pain, your first step should be to look for trigger points and eliminate them with self-myofascial release.

-TFL is a muscle on the side and top of your thigh and the IT band is its thick tendon.
+TFL is a muscle on the side and top of your thigh, and the IT band is its thick tendon.
 The TFL helps bend the knee and hip; it raises the thigh up, rotates the leg inward and stabilizes the hips while walking and running.

 Myofascial release will help to loosen up the TFL muscle and eliminate the trigger points.

-Lie down on the side and place a foam ball under your hip.
-The TFL muscle is often well developed in athletes and thick and as a result, which make it difficult to reach the trigger points with the foam ball.
-In this case, a tennis ball will do a better job of penetrating the thick tissue deeper.
+Releasing the TFL Muscle with a Tennis BallLie down on the side and place a tennis ball under your hip.
+The TFL muscle is often well developed in athletes and thick and as a result, which is why a hard tennis ball is necessary, since it can penetrate the thick tissue deeper.
 With the ball under your hip, start slowly rolling across the hip.